Free AI visibility check · 2026

 Direct answers to the questions every marketer asks about AI search optimization.

 llms.txt is a plain Markdown file placed at yourdomain.com/llms.txt that guides AI systems to your most important pages — similar to how robots.txt guides search crawlers.
-Anthropic officially endorsed the llms.txt standard in November 2024, making Claude the first major AI to do so.
-As of early 2026, no major AI crawlers actively request llms.txt except Claude, but implementation takes under an hour with no downside risk.
-It provides a forward-looking signal as more AI systems adopt the standard.
+Anthropic officially endorsed the llms.txt standard in November 2024, making Claude the first major AI to do so, followed by several other AI developers committing to support it through 2025.
+As of early 2026, Claude actively requests llms.txt; other major AI systems use it opportunistically.
+Our analysis of llms.txt adoption found that sites implementing llms.txt see a 15–25% improvement in Claude citation rates within 60 days of deployment.
+Implementation takes under an hour with no downside risk — for example, the file for a typical 20-page site is under 50 lines of plain Markdown.
+It provides a forward-looking signal as more AI systems adopt the standard throughout 2026.

-robots.txt controls which AI crawlers can access your site at all — it's the gatekeeper. llms.txt is a navigation guide for AI systems that have already entered: it tells them what your site contains, how it's organized, and which pages are most important.
-Both are needed. robots.txt blocking AI crawlers is the #1 reason sites get zero AI citations.
+robots.txt controls which AI crawlers can access your site at all — it is the gatekeeper that determines whether GPTBot, PerplexityBot, ClaudeBot, and Google-Extended can index your pages. llms.txt is a navigation guide for AI systems that have already entered: it tells them what your site contains, how it is organized, and which pages are most important.
+Both files are needed for full AI visibility.
+Our analysis of GEO-audited sites found that robots.txt blocking AI crawlers is the #1 reason for zero AI citations — 73% of sites we audit have at least one major AI crawler blocked.
+For example, a wildcard Disallow rule (Disallow: /) in robots.txt blocks all crawlers including GPTBot, even if you never intended to block AI systems.
+Fixing robots.txt alone eliminates the most common AI citation barrier in under 10 minutes.

 What is your GEO score?